mm/wswp-frontend/README.md

 ## 🚀 Deploying to DigitalOcean

 If you use the "Deploy to DigitalOcean" button in this README, only the front-end will be deployed.
 This is due to a current limitation with the button where combining static sites and services isn't possible yet.
-Make sure the back-end has been deployed to DO first (by using the button [here](https://github.com/mm/wswp)), and make note of the backend's app URL.
+Make sure the back-end has been deployed to DO first (by using the button [here](https://github.com/mm/wswp)), and make note of the back-end's app URL.
 When deploying this front-end, you'll be asked for a `REACT_APP_API_URL`.
 This is `https://your-app-slug.ondigitalocean.app/api/v1` once it has been deployed.

-Alternatively, you can fork this repo to your own GitHub account and deploy it as a static site component of the backend once that's been deployed to DO!
+Alternatively, you can fork this repo to your own GitHub account and deploy it as a static site component of the back-end once that's been deployed to DO!
 To do this:

-1. Go to your backend app deployment in your DigitalOcean App Platform account.
+1. Go to your back-end app deployment in your DigitalOcean App Platform account.

 2. Click on "Components", and then "+ Create Component" (Static Site).
 Select your forked front-end repository.
 You'll need to set your `REACT_APP_API_URL` to `${APP_URL}/api/v1`.
 Go ahead and also change your HTTP Routes from `/wswp-frontend` (or whatever is auto-populated) to `/`.